adarshkr357/adarshkr357/README.md

 I'm familiar with an array of programming languages, including:
 - C
 - C++
-- Java
-- Kotlin
 - Python
 - PHP
 - Node.js
-- JavaScript
+- Javascript
-- HTML
+- Dart
-- CSS
+- SQL

 I'm in a constant learning mode, eager to expand my skill set and embrace new technologies.